-Under the BBC Digital Transmission Contract and the ONdigital Digital Transmission Contract, in addition to providing digital terrestrial transmission services, CTI has agreed to provide for the distribution of the BBC's and ONdigital's broadcast signals from their respective television studios to CTI's transmission network.
-Consequently, in May 1998, CTI entered into a 12 year distribution contract (the "BT Digital Distribution Contract") with British Telecommunications plc ("BT") (with provisions for extending the term), in which BT has agreed to provide fully duplicated, fiber-based, digital distribution services, with penalties for late delivery and service credits for failure to deliver 99.99% availability.
+Under the BBC digital transmission contract and the ONdigital digital transmission contract, in addition to providing digital terrestrial transmission services, CTI has agreed to provide for the distribution of the BBC's and ONdigital's broadcast signals from their respective television studios to CTI's transmission network.
+Consequently, in May 1998, CTI entered into a 12 year distribution contract with British Telecommunications plc (with provisions for extending the term), in which British Telecom has agreed to provide fully duplicated, fiber-based, digital distribution services, with penalties for late delivery and service credits for failure to deliver 99.99% availability.